fetchai/uAgents/python/docs/api/uagents/context.md

 - `get_message_protocol(message_schema_digest)` - Get the protocol associated
   with a message schema digest.
-  send(destination, message, timeout): Send a message to a destination.
+  send(destination, message, timeout): Send a message to a destination. send_raw(destination, json_message, schema_digest, message_type, timeout): Send a message with the provided schema digest to a destination. experimental_broadcast(destination_protocol, message, limit, timeout): Broadcast a message to agents with a specific protocol.

 <a id="src.uagents.context.Context.__init__"></a>